-Besides, based on our thirty years of experience, these published opportunities represent no more than about 15% of the job market.
+Besides, these published opportunities represent no more than about 15% of the job market based on our thirty years of experience.

 Contacting recruiters is another way of promoting yourself, of course, and a highly appropriate way—if done correctly.
 However, you should have reasonable expectations from such contacts.
 Recruiters either have a client who wants someone like you or they don’t.
 They typically do not have the bandwidth to maintain lots of relationships with candidates who do not fit their current clients’ needs.

 And recruiters make up no more than 10% of the job market, again based on our experience.